spruceid/spruceid.dev/docs/credible/glossary.md

 information and assets has become increasingly common in recent years thanks to the growing popularity of ledger-based cryptocurrencies, NFTs, and other virtual assets controlled by cryptography.
-Just as wallet software makes cryptographic key management intuitive and human-scaled when handling such cryptographically-controlled assets on common ledgers, so too can "wallet" interfaces make cryptographically-controlled documents like Verifiable Credentials manageable.
+Just as wallet software makes cryptographic key management intuitive and human-scaled when handling cryptographically-controlled assets on common ledgers, so too can "wallet" interfaces make cryptographically-controlled documents like Verifiable Credentials manageable.